-This project for 11 homes in Lewisham is the result of a campaign by local people to build affordable Community Land Trust (CLT) homes on surplus council owned land.
-The flats will be some of the first CLT homes to be completed in London, and has received strong support for much-needed affordable homes among the community.
-When the time came to submit planning, the application was delivered in person to the Mayor of Lewisham by a group of local people, later receiving 107 letters of support.
+Citizens House is a development 11 affordable homes in Lewisham which is the result of a campaign by local people to build Community Land Trust (CLT) homes on surplus council owned land.
+The flats are the first purpose-built community land trust homes to be completed in London.

 A site was secured for the development in 2016 following a motion by Lewisham Council to gift an estate infill site for the construction of the new homes.
 London CLT’s ambition is to build trust and community buy-in for new homes through the way residents are engaged, going as far as delegating key decisions to them.
 The first such decision was the choice of architect, which was made at a public workshop that culminated in a vote by residents for their favourite practice.
 Residents selected Archio because of our enthusiasm and commitment to the process – we saw the opportunity to deliver significant social value benefits in addition to new homes.

 Community cohesion is embedded into the design of the new building, which encourages new and existing residents to interact and integrate over time.
 For example, the building has been positioned to open-up an existing pedestrian route into a new shared public space.
 This space was co-designed with local residents to facilitate events such as the estate summer barbeque.